On this page

 Before you can apply for an RN license in Florida, you need to earn a state-approved and accredited degree.
 After graduating, you’ll complete an application via the Florida Board of Nursing, pay the $110 fee, and submit fingerprints for a background check.
 Then, once you pass the NCLEX-RN exam, you’ll receive your license and renew it every two years.
 Our guide to nursing programs in Florida takes a look at more in-depth licensing requirements.

-How Much You Could Make as an RN in Miami
+How Much Can You Make as an RN in Miami?

 Additional Miami Nursing Resources